vigneshkmr84/kafka-streams/readme.md

 ---

 ## NOTE
-During Stream Queries - i have observed that the below Error ``` because the stream thread is STARTING, not RUNNING```, and found that the it takes few more seconds for the stream to start properly.
+ - During Stream Queries - i have observed that the below Error ``` because the stream thread is STARTING, not RUNNING```, and found that the it takes few more seconds for the stream to start properly.
 So, this is something that needs handling - like a State Check (health check)
+   - To Counter this during every stream query, added this ```  if ( streams.state().toString().equalsIgnoreCase("RUNNING") ) ``` validation to ensure an active state-stream is queried.
+ - Also, during the streamed query many factors needed to be considered, like
+   - Querying local state stores
+   - discover and query other instances of the same app (ex: containers / ec2 instances ); because in multi-instance mode one instance is assigned a partition

 ## Inserting JSON Data